 Can a stroller be pushed around the site?

 Most of the site is flat.
 The lower portion of the ambassador bird aviaries is inclined and will require care to navigate.

 Is your site fully accessible by wheelchair?

 The visitor centre building, washrooms, gift shop and exhibits hall are fully wheelchair accessible.
 Our parking lot and paths are packed gravel; weather can affect their wheelchair accessibility.
-The lower parts of our property are inclined and uneven, but it is possible to access these areas by car.
+The lower parts of our property are inclined and uneven, but it is possible to access these areas by car and we are happy to make accomodations for partial tours.
 All of our ambassador bird enclosures have accessible viewing ports.

 Do you have infant change tables?